About pre-teen and teenage depression

-It’s normal for young people to go through ups and downs.
+It’s normal for pre-teens and teenagers to go through ups and downs.
 Their sad feelings can last several days.
-When they’re sad, teenagers sometimes have trouble sleeping, eating, concentrating or getting motivated.
+When they’re sad, pre-teens and teenagers sometimes have trouble sleeping, eating, concentrating or getting motivated.

-But depression is more than just sadness or moodiness – it’s a serious mental health disorder.
+But depression is more than just sadness or moodiness – it’s a serious mental health condition.

 It can be difficult to tell the difference between normal sadness and depression.
 You can start by looking at:

 - how long the emotions and behaviour changes have lasted – if your child shows certain emotions like sadness or behaviour like being overly tired and often irritable for more than 2 weeks, it might be depression

 - how strong the emotions are and whether they’re there all the time, or come and go